Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Reversible Watermarking Approach on the Complex Domain

 where $v_1$ corresponds to $\Re(\delta'_{j,k})$ and $v_2$ to $\Im(\delta'_{j,k})$.

 While this is true, the idea behind the proposed scheme is to exploit the algebraic operations that are already available for complex numbers.
 There are libraries for complex number operations in most programming languages and, hence, they can be directly applied in any practical implementation of the method.
 This prevents the explicit use of matrices and matrix inverses, which may be cumbersome.
-Obviously, the method can be further generalized in its vector form, as discussed in the Appendices (supplemental material). \remarkend \end{remark}
+Obviously, the method can be further generalized in its vector form, as discussed in Section \ref{sec:generalized}. \remarkend \end{remk}

 The extraction of the original data and the watermark from the watermarked data is straightforward, since the reversible extraction function $R_w$ can be defined as follows: